Post Banner Image

 Read time: 3 minutes

-If rainy days always get you down, you might want to consider visiting — if not relocating to — places where sun is all but guaranteed.
-Vitamin D is more than abundant at the five spots highlighted here.
-In fact, some of these locations get nearly 4,000 hours of sunshine annually, or over 300-plus sunshine-filled days!
-Start chasing the sun now and check out the list below.
+If rainy days always get you down, you might want to consider visiting the corners of the world where sun is all but guaranteed and Vitamin D is more than abundant.
+In fact, some locations get nearly 4,000 hours of sunshine annually, or over 300-plus sunshine-filled days.
+Start chasing the sun at five of the sunniest places in the world below.

 5. Dongola, Sudan